google/WebFundamentals/src/content/en/fundamentals/architecture/app-shell.md

 HTML, JavaScript, and CSS file that makes up your app shell.
 Everything will both work offline, and load fast on subsequent visits without any extra effort.

-Here us a basic example of using sw-precache as part of a [gulp](http://gulpjs.com) build process:
+Here is a basic example of using sw-precache as part of a [gulp](http://gulpjs.com) build process:

     gulp.task('generate-service-worker', function(callback) {